jakpor/Udacity-AWS-ML-project-5/project/README.md

 ![sample images in dataset](sample_dataset_images.png "Sample images in dataset")

 ### Data preprocessing
 Downloaded data had to be divided into train and validation subsets.
-For this project images were divided as follow:
+For this project images were divided as follows:
 - Train: 60%
 - Test: 20%
 - Valid: 40%